JohnBetaCode/JohnBetaCode/Management_Notes.md

 * The Crossroads for Developers: To Stop Coding and Become a Manager?
 * The 4 Barriers Hindering Your Leap into a Tech Leadership Role
 * The 5 Keys to Effective Leadership
+* ​5 steps to escape the frustration that your technical role generates in you

 <br />